Our Impact

 million people

-CAWST’s global network is taking action in countless communities around the world.
-In 2024, 1,385 organizations from 89 countries responded to the annual survey and reported taking action.
-CAWST and its training partners have never visited many of these countries.
+Our global network is taking action in nearly every country around the world.
+In 2025, over 2,000 organizations from 92 countries responded to the annual survey and reported taking action.
+This map shows the number of people they reached with improved water, sanitation or hygiene (WASH).

 Growing demand for our services signals we’re on the right track!
 We will continue to reach more people faster by leveraging the strength of our team, training partners, and digital technology.